Ready to stop thinking about him, but not sure how to do that? Try any of these empowering seven suggestions after a breakup and set yourself free.

 Stop Thinking about Him Once and for All

-Dating over 50 (or any age) can be trying to say the least.
-And once you find someone you are interested in and things don’t work out, that’s even harder.
-You get emotionally invested and spend a lot of time thinking about him:
+Dating at any age can be trying to say the least.
+Once you find someone you’re interested in, you get emotionally invested and spend a lot of time thinking about him:

 - What he meant when he said that

 - When he’d kiss you again and make you melt